swcarpentry/DEPRECATED-bc/novice/shell/06-find.md

 ~~~
 {:class="out"}

 This time,
-the output is lines containing the words "Yesterday" and "Today",
+two lines that include the letters "day" are outputted.
-which both have the letters "day".
+However, these letters are contained within larger words.
-If we give `grep` the `-w` flag,
+To restrict matches to lines containing the word "day" on its own,
-it restricts matches to word boundaries,
+we can give `grep` the `-w` flag.
-so that only lines with the word "day" will be printed:
+This will limit matches to word boundaries.

 ~~~
 $ grep -w day haiku.txt